 On benefits compared to the existing situation, EFRAG refers to its explanations set out above regarding improvement in financial reporting.
-In addition to this, most specialist and generalist users, as confirmed by EFRAG's user outreach, are expecting an improvement in comparability between insurance entities.
-Also, most of the specialist and generalist users from EFRAG's user outreach did not consider added volatility in reported financial performance as a problem, if it reflects the economic substance and the underlying causes were communicated clearly.
+In addition to this, most specialist and generalist users, as confirmed by EFRAG's User Outreach, are expecting an improvement in comparability between insurance entities.
+Also, most of the specialist and generalist users from EFRAG's User Outreach did not consider added volatility in reported financial performance as a problem if it reflects the economic substance and the underlying causes were communicated clearly.
 EFRAG also refers to the cost-benefit analysis below.

-In Appendix II, EFRAG has concluded positively on the following technical criteria:
+In Appendix II, EFRAG has concluded positively on the following technical aspects as requested in the Commission's request for the endorsement advice:

-- delivering consistent and understandable reporting of financial performance relating to understandability and comparability (paragraphs 249 to 337 and 338 to 384); - whether the delineation between different accounting methods, such as the scope of the variable fee approach, is clear relating to understandability (paragraphs 342 to 355); - pattern of release of the contractual service margin ('CSM') for insurance contracts with direct participation features relating to relevance (paragraphs 91 to 96).
+• delivering consistent and understandable reporting of financial performance relating to understandability and comparability (paragraphs 250 to 338 and 339 to 386);

+- whether the delineation between different accounting methods, such as the scope of the variable fee approach, is clear relating to understandability (paragraphs 343 to 349); - pattern of release of the contractual service margin ('CSM') for insurance contracts with direct participation features relating to relevance (paragraphs 91 to 96).

 On how IFRS 17 caters for specificities of the insurance sector, the requirements of IFRS 17 take into account the broad categories of products offered by European insurers.
+They include relevant modifications to the general accounting model to capture the specificities of some insurance products (Appendix III paragraphs 331 to 368).